What Are Apocrine Gland Tumors? Are They Dangerous For Dogs?

 Is there treatment available for Anal Sac Gland Tumors?

-What are the changes of survival with Anal Sac Gland Tumors?
+What are the chances of survival with Anal Sac Gland Tumors?

 According to a report, dogs undergoing surgery showed a median survival of 548 days.
 Dogs treated with a combination of surgery, curative-intent radiation and mitoxantrone chemotherapy have been reported to survive the longest.
 Fifteen dogs treated in this manner showed a median survival of 287 days and an overall survival of 956 days.
 Complete or near-complete removal can warrant a drop in hypercalcemia levels.
 But if it recurs after surgery, it hints at metastasis.
 Pulmonary metastasis and tumors more than 10cm are associated with a poor prognosis.